-6. Equity Incentive Plan and Stock-Based Compensation Expense
+9. Equity Incentive Plans and Stock-Based Compensation Expense

-Equity Incentive Plan
+Equity Incentive Plans

 In October 2020, the Company adopted the 2020 Equity Incentive Plan (the 2020 Plan), which is a successor to and continuation of the Company's Amended and Restated 2016 Equity Incentive Plan (the 2016 Plan).
 Total shares reserved under the 2020 Plan was 2,647,684, inclusive of the shares that remained available for issuance under the 2016 Plan at the time the 2020 Plan became effective.
-Following the effectiveness of the 2020 Plan, no further grants will be made under the 2016 Plan; however, shares subject to awards granted under the 2016 Plan will continue to be governed by the 2016 Plan.
+Following the effectiveness of the 2020 Plan, no further grants will be made under the 2016 Plan; however, shares subject to awards granted under the 2016 Plan continue to be governed by the 2016 Plan.
 Any shares subject to outstanding stock options or other stock awards that were granted under the 2016 Plan that terminate or expire prior to exercise or settlement; are settled in cash; are forfeited or repurchased because of the failure to vest; or are reacquired or withheld to satisfy a tax withholding obligation or the purchase or exercise price in accordance with the terms of the 2016 Plan will also be reserved for issuance under the 2020 Plan.
-See Note 11 to these condensed financial statements for additional details.

 Under the 2020 Plan and the 2016 Plan, individuals can be granted the ability to early exercise their options.
-There were no shares, related to the early exercise of options, subject to repurchase by the Company as of September 30, 2020.
+There were no shares, related to the early exercise of options, subject to repurchase by the Company as of March 31, 2021.